gtech-mulearn/campus-community-template/README.md

     registerlink="#" //Add the link for register to the event.
 />
 ```
-- Make changes to the EventsCard Component by providing all the necesary details required such as
+3. Changes to the events card component should be made by include all necessary information, such as
-    - Event Image(From Assets Folder/Or External Link)
+    - Event Image (From assets folder or external link)
-    - Event Name
+    - Event name
-    - Event Description
+    - Event description
-    - Event Related Tags
+    - Event related Tags
-    - Event Registration Link(If Upcoming Event)
+    - Event registration link, if upcoming event

 ## Adding Team Member
-- Inorder to add the details for the Team Members you first have to add the team members images to the folder `/public/assets/team/` with relatable file name.
+1. Inorder to add the details for the team members you first have to add the [team members images to the folder](/public/assets/team/) with relatable file name.
-- Then you need to make changes in the TeamCard Component Call which can be found at `/src/Pages/Landing/Landing.jsx`
+2. Then you need to make changes in the team card component Call which can be found at [landing page](/src/Pages/Landing/Landing.jsx).
 ```jsx
 <TeamCard
     image="/assets/team/image1.png" //Add the image link here.